egalion/briesaed/wholecourseBRIE.md

 ### The Concentration of Agricultural Farms

 *1970 Apr*: A decision was made to create “agrarian-industrial complexes” and “industrial-agrarian complexes”.
-Within a few month approximately 800 LCAFs were united in 161 agrarian-industrial complexes and industrial-agrarian comlexes.
+Within a few month approximately 800 LCAFs were united in 161 agrarian-industrial complexes and industrial-agrarian complexes.
 The average complex had an area of 274 000 decares and 6 500 workers.
 This horizontal integration had to be followed by vertical integration (according to a decision in 1973) but this didn’t happen.

 Industry and Finance in Socialist Bulgaria
 ------------------------------------------

-> *note*: The costs of WWII (including military actions, destructions from bombings, reparations to Greece and Yugoslavia, investment oregone in newly captured lands, debt claims to Germany, delivery of supplies to the Soviet army) amounted to 372 billion levs (\~ 825 million dollars) with a national income for 1945 of 141 billion levs.
+> *note*: The costs of WWII (including military actions, destructions from bombings, reparations to Greece and Yugoslavia, investment foregone in newly captured lands, debt claims to Germany, delivery of supplies to the Soviet army) amounted to 372 billion levs (\~ 825 million dollars) with a national income for 1945 of 141 billion levs.
 In 1945 the national income was 50% of its 1943 level.
 >
 > After the end of the war direct taxes were increased 8 times.
 >
 > In 1947 all banknotes of 200–5000 levs were removed from circulation.
 In exchange owners were given in cash banknotes of smaller denominations of up to 2 000 levs.
-The others were put in bank deposits (up to 15 000 levs were untaxed, up to 200 000 levs -approximately 400 dollars - were taxed 25%, above 2 million levs were taxed by 70%) Money supply was decreased from 70 billion levs to 21 billion levs.
+The others were put in bank deposits (up to 15 000 levs were untaxed, up to 200 000 levs - approximately 400 dollars - were taxed 25%, above 2 million levs were taxed by 70%).
+Money supply was decreased from 70 billion levs to 21 billion levs.
 >
 > In May 1947 a law transferred the property of all German and Hungarian enterprises in Bulgaria to the Soviet Union.
 The transfer included only the assets and not the obligations of the enterprises, which fell on the Bulgarian side.
 The assets amounted to \~ 1,5 billion levs.